-The contingent consideration arrangement (deferred cash payment) requires the Group to pay the former owners of OAO "Yamal LNG" USD 100 million (undiscounted) upon the conclusion of an agreement between OAO "Yamal LNG" and OAO Gazprom, defining the main terms of the LNG sale produced from the South-Tambeyskoye field.
+The contingent consideration arrangement (referred to as the deferred cash payment) requires the Group to pay the former owners of OAO "Yamal LNG" USD 100 million (undiscounted) upon the conclusion of an agreement between OAO "Yamal LNG" and OAO Gazprom, defining the main terms of the LNG sale produced from the South-Tambeyskoye field.
 This agreement must be concluded not later than 30 December 2011, otherwise the amount will not be paid.

-Acquisition-related costs (legal and evaluation services) directly associated with the transaction in the amount of RR 100 million were included in the asset's cost.
+Acquisition-related costs (legal and evaluation services) directly associated with the transaction in the amount of RR 100 million were included in the cost of the asset acquired.